Applied Mathematics Requirements

 Applied Mathematics Careers

 The career trajectory of people with an Applied Mathematics degree appears to be focused around a few careers.
-The most common career that users with Applied Mathematics degrees have experience in is Mathematician, followed by Financial Quantitative Analyst, Data Scientist, Actuary, Software Engineer, Stock Trader, Statistician, Nuclear Engineer, Kindergarten Teacher, and Electrician.
+The most common career that users with Applied Mathematics degrees have experience in is Mathematician, followed by Data Scientist, Financial Quantitative Analyst, Actuary, Software Engineer, Physicist, Money Manager, Stock Trader, Aerospace Engineer, and Credit Analyst.

 |Career||% of graduates||% of population||Multiple|